francohowell/typescript_codechallenge/KYLESCOMMENTS.md

 ### Sunday Notes

 1. Blitz time for the front end!
-I've already learned a lot for this challenge on the back end so I'm just going to skip ChakraUI and just go with home-grown styled-components and a theme.
+I've already learned a lot for this challenge on the backend so I'm just going to skip ChakraUI and just go with home-grown styled-components and a theme.
 2. Defining API functions using Axios immediately.
 Just taking care of the basic things I can just do right away.
 3. Hey, using NX to generate new components is pretty fun.
 4. Practicing "composable" styling where I do not define positioning or padding for a component and instead only let components position and space child components.
 This is something I learned from the creator of [Bedrock-Layouts](https://github.com/Bedrock-Layouts/Bedrock)